Shehzad-Abdulcadir/izza-pizza/README.md

 SCSS should be used as it massively increases CSS writing speeds and allows us to follow the [BEM Methodology](https://en.bem.info/methodology/) for a far more organised CSS stucture.

 Parcel.js was used in order to quickly setup build tools for this project.
 By using parcel I am able to bundle all my assets, minify my files for production and easily use LiveReload and SCSS.

+Vanilla JS will be used as there are

+## **Tools**

+- The code editor of choice was VSCode
+- Linting and code formatting follows Wes Bos's No Sweat ESLint and Prettier setup - [link](https://github.com/wesbos/eslint-config-wesbos)

+## **Improvements / TODO**

+- Setup Stylelint rules to better organise and order the CSS properties.
+- Further responsive fixes and browser testing.
+- Further code refactoring / cleanup could be done.
+- Add more animations.
+- Make the menus section tabbed content which shows / hides items.